Apostle (film): Plot

-Ffion reveals to Jeremy that she is pregnant and the pair decide to elope.
-However, Quinn murders Ffion in a forced abortion.
-Jeremy stabs Quinn and guards capture him.
-Quinn frames Jeremy for Ffion's murder and uses a "purification" ritual to murder him.
-Quinn calls Malcolm a false prophet and demands that he prove himself by killing Thomas.
-Frank, enraged by the death of his son, attacks Quinn, allowing Thomas to escape.
+Ffion reveals to Jeremy that she is pregnant, and the pair make plans to elope.
+Infuriated, Quinn mutilates Ffion in a forced abortion.
+Jeremy stabs Quinn, who frames Jeremy for Ffion's murder, and uses a "purification" ritual to publicly murder him by hollowing out the back of his head.
+Quinn calls Malcolm a false prophet and demands that he prove himself by executing Thomas.
+Frank, enraged by the death of his son, attacks Quinn, enabling Thomas to escape.

 Frank and Thomas flee and arrive at the barn where The Goddess is being held.
-Frank enters, intent on killing The Goddess, but is killed by a masked figure, The Grinder, whom Thomas witnesses force-feeding Jeremy’s body to The Goddess.
+Frank enters, intent on killing The Goddess, but is killed by a masked figure, The Grinder, whom Thomas witnesses force-feeding Jeremy's body to The Goddess.
 Sneaking past, he finds Jennifer alive but strung up in a sack.
-As he releases her, he is knocked unconscious.
+As he releases her, he is knocked unconscious by the Grinder.
 He finds himself tethered to a meat-grinding table by hooks embedded into his hands and legs.
 He escapes and kills The Grinder.

-Quinn reveals to a captive Jennifer and Andrea that he imprisoned The Goddess after he and Malcolm realized her powers.
-He plans to repeatedly impregnate them and use their offspring as blood sacrifices.
-The Goddess shows Thomas her history with the cult, and begs him to set her free; he grants her wish by immolating her.
-The village also begins to catch fire and the villagers flee to boats.
+Quinn reveals to a captive Jennifer and Andrea that he imprisoned The Goddess after he and Malcolm realized her powers and that he plans to repeatedly impregnate them and use their offspring as blood sacrifices.
+The Goddess shows Thomas her history with the cult, and begs him to set her free; he grants her wish by unexpectedly immolating her.
+The village also catches fire while villagers flee to boats.
 Thomas, Andrea, and Jennifer overpower and kill Quinn, with Thomas sustaining heavy stab wounds.
 He escorts Jennifer and Andrea to the boats before he collapses, bidding Jennifer and Andrea farewell as they escape.
 His faith now restored, Thomas is discovered by an injured Malcolm.
 As he bleeds onto the ground, the vegetation around him grows and infuse within his body.
 His eyes then turn the same shape and color as the goddess's, signifying his rebirth as the new guardian of the island.